-- 19. That CODC conduct a sports field demand study quantifies actual sports field capacity and hours demanded for competition and training on a code by code basis as the foundation of an implementation plan for sports field improvements and expansion, location of artificial turf (if/when required) and training light installation (this has already happened in QLDC). - 20.
-That subject to the sports field demand study findings, a multi-purpose facility that incorporates an artificial turf field and access to a minimum of two grass fields be considered.
-This recommendation is currently been considered as part of QLDC's master plan process. - 21.
-That CODC explore the potential of Cromwell Racecourse as the site for a larger regional hub park and tournament venue for field sports. - 22.
-That subject to the sports field demand study findings, a multi-field sport hub park is developed elsewhere in the Wakatipu Basin with a minimum of four fields and potential for a spectator arena around a field to meet the requirements of large scale sporting events for rugby, football, league and touch and to meet increasing demand from participation growth. - 23.
-That subject to the sports field demand study findings, a multi-field sport hub park is developed in the Wanaka area with a minimum of four fields (preferably six) to meet increasing demand for football fields from participation growth as well as larger scale sporting events for rugby, football, league and touch. - 24.
-That there is further investment in portable seating units which can be utilised across the region to create a temporary small-scale sport or community event arenas. - 25.
-Investigate the need for a potential increase in the number of artificial turf wickets for junior cricket to improve quality of playing experience and reduce wicket preparation costs across the region.
+21. That a sports field demand study quantifies actual sports field capacity and hours demanded for competition and training on a code by code basis as the foundation of an

+- implementation plan for sports field improvements and expansion, location of artificial turf (if/ when required) and training light installation. - 22.
+That subject to the sports field demand study findings, a 'home of football' be developed that incorporates an artificial turf field and access to a minimum of two grass fields to complement provision in other regions of the Football South Federation.
+The artificial turf field would initially be shared with hockey requiring mutually agreed surface type and access rights (until evident hockey demand warrants a hockey specific artificial turf field). - 23.
+That CODC explore the potential of Cromwell Racecourse as the site for a larger regional hub park and tournament venue for field sports - 24.
+That subject to the sports field demand study findings, a multi-field sport hub park is developed in elsewhere in the Wakatipu Basin with a minimum of 4 fields (preferably 6) to meet the requirements of larger scale sporting events for rugby, football, league and touch and to meet increasing demand for fields from participation growth. - 25.
+That subject to the sports field demand study findings, a multi-field sport hub park is developed in the Wanaka area with a minimum of 4 fields (preferably 6) to meet increasing demand for football fields from participation growth as well as larger scale sporting events for rugby, football, league and touch. - 26.
+That there is further investment in the pool of portable seating units which can be utilised across the region to create a temporary small-scale sport or community event arenas. - 27.
+In the longer-term, the John Davies Oval be further developed to accommodate more spectators, primarily utilising the portable seating units to achieve the spectator capacity target